 AngelSense also comes with a voice monitoring option (to listen in).
 This would be gold for you hearing parents!
 Personally, I get nothing from that added feature, but I do love that it is so accurate that it will tell you which bush your child is hiding behind.

 a.
 AngelSense GPS Tracker for Children with Disabilities – this has the solid gold stamp.
 It’s been around a while and has stellar reputation for tracking our kids.

 b.
-Jiobit: This new whiz-kid in the GPS tracking community – apparently doing what AngelSense does, but for far less money (and without the listening-in option).
-It hasn’t been out for long so there aren’t a lot of reviews on how well it works over time, but it is fast-becoming popular.
+JioBit: This new whiz-kid in the GPS tracking community – apparently doing what AngelSense does, what with tracking your child , but for far less money (and without the listening-in option and the intensely accurate tracking that AngelSense has).

 According to the Police, only phone numbers, not names should be listed.

-a.: I liked Road ID Anklet a lot .
-It’s great because it goes on the ankle and looks like it will pack a lot of information on that little plate.
+It’s great because it looks like it will pack a lot of information on that little plate.

 b.
-ID Bracelets are a great option for kids that like jewelry .
+Chain ID Bracelets are a great option for kids that like jewelry .